Air Force One (film): Plot

 Marshall devises a plan to trick Korshunov into bringing Air Force One to a lower altitude of 15,000 feet for a mid-air refueling so that the hostages can parachute safely off the plane.
 As a KC-10 tanker docks with Air Force One, Marshall escorts the hostages to the cargo hold, where the majority parachute to safety.
 Korshunov and his men discover the deception and catch Marshall, Chief of Staff Lloyd Shepherd, Major Norman Caldwell, and Gibbs.
 The induced turbulence severs the connection between the tanker and Air Force One, and the fuel leak ignites, destroying the tanker.

 With the president and his family now under his control, Korshunov forces Marshall to contact Russian president Stolicha Petrov and arrange for Radek's release.
 Bennett is urged by Defense Secretary Walter Dean to invoke the 25th Amendment, thus overriding Radek's release, but she refuses.
 While Korshunov and his men celebrate Radek's release, Marshall breaks free and kills Korshunov and his remaining loyalists.
-Marshall rescinds his order, and Radek is shot dead while attempting to escape.
+Marshall rescinds his order, and Radek is shot and killed while attempting to escape.

 Marshall and Caldwell direct the plane back to friendly airspace but are tailed by a second batch of Radek loyalists in MiG-29s.
-The F-15s rejoin with Air Force One and engage with the enemy aircraft, but Air Force One suffers severe damage to its fuel tanks, engines, and tail controls from the MiG-29's gunfire, and an explosion from an F-15 when its pilot sacrifices himself to intercept a missile.
+The F-15s rejoin Air Force One and engage and defeat the enemy aircraft, but Air Force One suffers severe damage to its fuel tanks, engines, and tail controls from the MiGs' gunfire, and an explosion from an F-15 when its pilot sacrifices himself to intercept a missile.

 A standby United States Air Force Special Operations Command MC-130E with the callsign Liberty 24 is called to help, sending parajumpers on tether lines to rescue the survivors.
 Marshall insists that his family and the wounded Shepherd be transferred first.
 When there is time for only one more transfer, Gibbs reveals himself as the traitor, killing Caldwell and the parajumper.
 Marshall attacks Gibbs and attaches himself to the transfer line at the last moment.
-Air Force One crashes into the Caspian Sea, killing Gibbs while the MC-130E airmen reel Marshall in to safety.
-With Marshall and his family confirmed safe, Liberty 24 is given the callsign Air Force One as it flies to safety.
+Air Force One crashes into the Caspian Sea, killing Gibbs, while the MC-130E airmen reel Marshall to safety.
+With Marshall and his family safe, Liberty 24 is given the callsign Air Force One as it flies to safety.